MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/readjson.md

 # Read a JSON File

-The `ReadJsonBuilder` will produce code to turn a json file into a flat table for use in a data_frame.
+The `ReadJsonBuilder` will produce code to read a json file into a dataframe.

 ## Usage